10deepaktripathi/Propenity_Modelling_For_Products/README.md

 RFM modelling is one of the popular approaches of segmenting customers in different groups.
-Keeping in mind different groups of customers might behave differently, I have engineered 6 new features. these features are customer recency, customer frequency, customer monetary, product recency, product frequency, product monetary.
+Keeping in mind different groups of customers might behave differently, I have engineered 6 new features. these features are customer recency, customer frequency, customer monetary, product recency, product frequency, product monetary.</br>
-Customer Recency : Date when the customer made his latent transaction, Customer Frequency: How many times so far, customer has made transaction, Customer Monetary: How much money customer has spent so far, Product Recency: Date when the latest transaction happened for this product, Product Frequency: How many times this product has been bought, Product Monetary: How much money has been spent so far on this product.
+Customer Recency : Date when the customer made his latent transaction,</br>
+Customer Frequency: How many times so far, customer has made transaction,</br>
+Customer Monetary: How much money customer has spent so far,</br>
+Product Recency: Date when the latest transaction happened for this product,</br>
+Product Frequency: How many times this product has been bought,</br>
+Product Monetary: How much money has been spent so far on this product.</br>

 # Results and Discussion